 You don’t need to travel all the way to Honolulu to experience the best of Hawaiian culture.
 In fact, you don’t even need to leave the city’s borders.
-Toronto’s AlohaFest is back this weekend for a celebration of Polynesian food, heritage, and way of life.
+Toronto’s AlohaFest is back this summer for a celebration of Polynesian food, heritage, and way of life.
+And it kicks off this weekend.

 The goal of AlohaFest is to ” educate the Greater Toronto community about the Aloha spirit by uniting the multiple hula hālau (hula schools) and other Polynesian-inspired organizations and businesses to showcase Polynesian culture, art and dance,” according to its website.